andrew-block-lab/SAP-HANA-View-XML-to-SQL/README.md

 ## Key Features

+- **Adaptation and Enhancement of Rello's Original Work**
+  Dynamically accepts an input XML file, generates the output based on the view name, and adds functions to clean up improperly formatted XML.

 - **XML Parsing and Cleaning**
   Handles improperly formatted HANA view XML by cleaning and standardizing tags before parsing.